ThoughtChewer/bible_studies/content/Bible Study 7 - The Flood.md

 	- So God is going to change his strategy and have mercy on humanity as he finds a different way to fulfill his purpose through humanity.
 	- But something did change with Noah's sacrifice.
 		- “But it is not simply that an extraordinary act of obedience by a righteous man [Abraham] leads to extraordinary blessing.
 It is that one man’s obedience climaxes in an act of sacrifice and thus leads to extraordinary blessing ...
 The faithful obedience of Noah culminating in his sacrifices after the flood changed God’s disposition toward sinful humanity.
 Similarly Abraham’s obedience guaranteed the future of his descendants and that through them blessing should come to all nations.”[^6]
+- Question: Do you know how covenants work?
+	- Its an agreement between two parties: The greater and the lesser.
+	- It is the lesser's responsibility to remind the greater of their agreement.
+- In this covenant God is the greater, but he takes the responsibility on himself to remember.
+- This covenant is God's first step in establishing how he is going to work through humanity in spite of our mess.
+	- God has officially made us partners.
+	- The covenant applies to all future generations, including you.
+	- While this covenant might be really one sided, the relationship between man and God is not.
+		- Noah brought comfort to mankind by removing the curse.
+		- Noah also brought comfort to God through his actions: obedience and the sacrifice.
 ## Conclusions:
 - Humanities corruption has spread to the point where it has corrupted the earth itself.
 - God is grieved in his heart to see is good creation become so bad.